Signage-Aware Exploration in Open World using Venue Maps: Abstract

 \section{Abstract}

-Current exploration methods struggle to search for shops in unknown open-world environments due to a lack of prior knowledge and text recognition capabilities.
-Venue maps offer valuable information that can aid exploration planning by correlating scene signage with map data.
-However, the arbitrary shapes and styles of the text on signage, along with multi-view inconsistencies, pose significant challenges for accurate recognition by robots.
-Additionally, the discrepancies between real-world environments and venue maps hinder the incorporation of text information into planners.
-This paper introduces a novel signage-aware exploration system to address these challenges, enabling the robot to utilize venue maps effectively.
-We propose a signage understanding method that accurately detects and recognizes the text on signage using a diffusion-based text instance retrieval method combined with a 2D-to-3D semantic fusion strategy.
-Furthermore, we design a venue map-guided exploration-exploitation planner that balances exploration in unknown regions using a directional heuristic derived from venue maps with exploitation to get close and adjust orientation for better recognition.
-Experiments in large-scale shopping malls demonstrate our method's superior signage recognition accuracy and coverage efficiency, outperforming state-of-the-art scene text spotting methods and traditional exploration methods.
+Current exploration methods struggle to search for shops or restaurants in unknown open-world environments due to the lack of prior knowledge.
+Humans can leverage venue maps that offer valuable scene priors to aid exploration planning by correlating the signage in the scene with landmark names on the map.
+However, arbitrary shapes and styles of the texts on signage, along with multi-view inconsistencies, pose significant challenges for robots to recognize them accurately.
+Additionally, discrepancies between real-world environments and venue maps hinder the integration of text-level information into the planners.
+This paper introduces a novel signage-aware exploration system to address these challenges, enabling the robots to utilize venue maps effectively.
+We propose a signage understanding method that accurately detects and recognizes the texts on signage using a diffusion-based text instance retrieval method combined with a 2D-to-3D semantic fusion strategy.
+Furthermore, we design a venue map-guided exploration-exploitation planner that balances exploration in unknown regions using directional heuristics derived from venue maps and exploitation to get close and adjust orientation for better recognition.
+Experiments in large-scale shopping malls demonstrate our method's superior signage recognition performance and search efficiency, surpassing state-of-the-art text spotting methods and traditional exploration approaches.
+Project website: \href{https://sites.google.com/view/signage-aware-exploration}{sites.google.com/view/signage-aware-exploration}.